rozwalak/Mushuviridae_profiling/README.md

 This repository documents a pipeline used for taxonomic profiling of human gut metagenomes in the publication "Cosmopolitan gut bacteriophages expand the phenotype of health-related bacteria".

 ### 1. Environment installation
-Make a copy of the repository.
+Make a copy of the repository:
 ```
 git clone https://github.com/rozwalak/Mushuviridae_profiling.git
 ```
-Unpack metadata files and download the database from Zenodo.
+Unpack metadata files and download the sylph database from Zenodo:
 ```
 cd Mushuviridae_profiling